KrisAirdancer/Golden_Ramen_Bowl/README.md

 **Stage 7** - Add contact system

-- **Stage 7.1** - Setup custom email domain

-    - Setup a custom email domain for goldenramenbowl.com
-    - Setup the email, chrisandvista at goldenramenbowl dot com (or similar)
-    - These emails should forward to...
-        - Its own GMail inbox.
-        - chris.scott.marston at gmail dot com

-- **Stage 7.2** - Setup contact forms
+- **Stage 7.1** - Setup contact forms

     - Make a "Contact Us" page that has a contact form on it.
     - The contact form should email us the contents of the form when it is submitted.
     - The information from the contact form should also be stored in the MongoDB database and displayed on a "communcations" page accessible from the Admin Console.
+    - Use goldenramenbowl at gmail dot com as the contact email for now.

 **Stage 8** - Add custom page slugs